giorgi-bezhiashvili/Space/README.md

 # Space
-I made a website . it's has simple navigation and main page .
+I made a website . it's has simple navigation and main page .  i used HTML and CSS